Generic selectors

 APPENDIX C

-Divorce is one of the saddest and most complicated situations a minister will encounter.
+Divorce is one of the saddest and most complicated situations an elder will encounter.
 Because it involves betrayal of the marital covenant, it can invoke a range of unimaginable emotions from vehement anger to utter grief and despair.

-For these reasons, a minister should approach a divorce with impartiality, especially if there is a friendship with one or both of the spouses.
-As much as possible, the involvement of a minister should focus on a role as teacher of Scripture and a minister to the brethren.
+For these reasons, an elder should approach a divorce with impartiality, especially if there is a friendship with one or both of the spouses.
+As much as possible, the involvement of an elder should focus on a role as teacher of Scripture and an elder to the brethren.
 The main reason for this is that the couple is solely responsible for their marriage—they own any decision to divorce.
-Even the perception of siding with one of the spouses not only can lead to divisions in the congregation but also can place the minister in a position of having some responsibility for the outcome.
+Even the perception of siding with one of the spouses not only can lead to divisions in the congregation but also can place the elder in a position of having some responsibility for the outcome.

 Regarding the victim of betrayal, it is just as important to ensure that the victim has forgiven the offending spouse.
 If the offender is unwilling to offer true repentance, the victim, at a minimum, must be willing to forgive the offender.
 Sometimes, the victim is altogether unwilling to forgive the offender.
 Reconciliation is always required by God to the extent possible; otherwise an unforgiving victim will carry a heavy burden into any new marriage.
 Like an offender, an innocent victim should be open and honest with a potential spouse about the prior betrayal that led to the divorce before entering into a subsequent marriage.
 Some sins of betrayal—including abuse, sexual immorality, drug addition, alcoholism, criminal behavior, fraud, or treachery—are mentally and emotionally traumatic, thus the victim must sincerely seek God’s healing from the suffering, pain, and grief.